heaths/gh-template/README.md

 You can format files in a template repository as template files.
 Template files contain a mix of text and actions surrounded by `{{` and `}}` e.g.,

+Directories and files are processed together alphabetically, so you only need to provide a default value and optional prompt for the first instance a parameter occurs alphabetically in the repository.

 ```markdown
 # {{param "name" "" "What is the project name?" | titlecase}}